Use our A-Z guide as a quick reference tool to help you understand the technical terms used by Pension Schemes.

-The tables in the link show how the increases in State Pension age will be phased in.
-From April 2016 you will need 35 Qualifying Years to get the full amount of the new State Pension.
+From April 2016 you need 35 Qualifying Years to get the full amount of the new State Pension.
 Furthermore if you reach State Pension age after April 2016, for the first time, you will need to have a minimum of 10 years National Insurance contributions or credits to qualify for a State Pension.
 For more information on the new State Pension click here.

 State Pension Statement

 You can get a statement of what your State Pension entitlement will be.

 The statement tells you the estimated value of your entitlement expressed in present-day money.